 Tough talking, sassy, stands her ground, platinum blonde hair, gifted comedienne, and had one of the most distinctive voices in classic film history.
 Who are we talking about?
 The one and only Jean Harlow of course.

 Born on the 3rd of March, 1911, Jean would go on to become one of the greatest stars of American cinema.
 Tragically Jean only lived to the age of 26.
 She died of kidney failure in June, 1937.

-Known affectionately as Baby; Jean was adept at playing tough talking, fun loving dames and she owned every inch of screen she featured in.
+Known affectionately as Baby; Jean was very adept at playing tough talking, fun loving dames and she owned every inch of the screen that she appeared on.
 When she is on screen you don’t look at anyone else.
-I like how she makes her characters likeable and natural; she makes her characters seem like real people who you could imagine meeting in life.
-Jean also inspired Marilyn Monroe who was a big fan of her growing up.
+I like how she makes her characters likeable and natural.
+Jean makes her characters seem like real people who you could imagine meeting in life.
+Jean also inspired Marilyn Monroe who was a big fan of hers when she was growing up.

 Red Dust (1932) is another favourite of mine.
-Her character Vantine is so much fun, and is clearly the perfect match for Clark Gable’s Carson.
-This film also features what is possibly her most memorable scene, taking an outdoor bath, while really in the nude on set; There is a story that she apparently stood up at the end of the scene and said “this is for the boys in the lab”, I’ve always wanted to believe that story as it sounds so like her, of course it could just be one of those legends that just gets repeated through the years.
+Her character in this is Vantine, and she is so much fun, and she is clearly the perfect match for Clark Gable’s Carson.
+This film also features what is possibly Jean’s most memorable scene, taking an outdoor bath, while really in the nude on set.
+There is a story that she apparently stood up at the end of the bath scene and said “this is for the boys in the lab”, I’ve always wanted to believe that story as it sounds so like her, of course it could just be one of those legends that just gets repeated through the years.

 At the time of Jean’s death she and Thin Man actor William Powell were engaged, and he was devastated by her loss.
 I like to think that had she lived they would have married and been very happy.